istio/istio.io/content/en/news/releases/1.14.x/announcing-1.14/_index.md

 This is the second Istio release of 2022.
 We would like to thank the entire Istio community for helping to get Istio 1.14.0 published.
-Special thanks are due to the release managers Lei Tang (Google) and Greg Hanson (Solo.io), and to Test & Release WG lead Eric Van Norman (IBM) for his help and guidance.
+Special thanks are due to the release managers Lei Tang (Google) and Greg Hanson (Solo.io), and to Test & Release WG lead Eric Van Norman (IBM) for his continued help and guidance.

 {{< tip >}}
 Istio 1.14.0 is officially supported on Kubernetes versions `1.21` to `1.24`.